Hanan (given name)

-Ḥanan (חנן) is a name of Biblical Hebrew origin.
-In Hebrew it is a masculine name, of the meaning "gracious", "gracious gift" or "grace".
-In Arabic it means "compassion".
+Ḥanan (חנן) is a name of Biblical Hebrew origin (cf. Philistine Hanun) which is also found in Qur'anic Arabic.
+In Hebrew, it is a masculine name meaning "gracious", "gracious gift" or "grace".
+In Arabic where it is used as a feminine name, it means "compassion" or "affection".

 The name John is speculated to derive, via Latin and Greek, from the Hebrew name Yehoḥanan or Yoḥanan meaning "Yahweh is gracious".

 The word 'ḥanan' is exclusively mentioned in the Qur'an while describing Prophet Yahya (John the Baptist) in Surah Maryam 19:12-13.
 The name Ḥanan is mentioned many times in the bible.

 Notable people with this name include: